It looks like Wilkes-Barre and Scranton are areas of focus for a proposed state hyperloop system.

 At last, with his credibility taking a beating among his co-workers, and his boss warning him over any further problems caused by the woman, a frustrated Malloy appears to hatch a plan.
 He schedules a day off and then immediately makes a telephone call to Lang.
-Before she answers, his partner Jim Reed asks him straight up what Malloy's plan is exactly.
-Malloy looks up at him, stares him straight in the face and says that with nothing else that he can do he's going to "take her out" .
+Before she answers, his partner Jim Reed asks him straight up what exactly his plan is.
+Malloy looks up at him, stares him straight in the face and says he's going to "take her out" .

 The episode immediately cuts to Malloy and Reed in their car on their usual patrol, apparently on the day after the date.
 Reed prods Malloy to reveal the details of what happened but Malloy is coy in describing it as a typical date with the usual night out for dinner, movies, and some dancing.
 Pausing as if to end his recounting, he suddenly remarks that there was "one more little thing".
 When Reed asks him what, Malloy looks at him and says ominously, "She isn't going to be a problem anymore."